Hoosier History: On This Day, December 31

 On Dec.
 31, 1919, Lt.
 Samuel Woodfill of Jefferson County is issued the Congressional Medal of Honor and becomes the most decorated Hoosier soldier of World War I. The Medal recognized his actions during an offensive where he single-handedly neutralized three German machine gun emplacements while suffering under the effect of mustard gas, and was able to successfully lead his men safely back to the American lines without casualties.
 Woodfill would also be one of three soldiers later chosen to dedicate Arlington National Cemetery’s Tomb of the Unknowns.
 (Photo: Library of Congress)

 On Dec.
 31, 1938, the modern “breathalyzer” is introduced for the first time in the Hoosier state, used by the Indiana State Police on New Year’s Eve.
 Developed by Indiana University biochemist Dr. Rolla N. Harger, the “Drunkometer” was the first device that could measure a person’s blood-alcohol level by means of a breath test.
-(Photo by Orlando/Three Lions/Hulton Archive/Getty Images)
+(Source: Hoosier History Highlights from the Indiana Department of Administration; Photo by Orlando/Three Lions/Hulton Archive/Getty Images)

 On Dec.
 31, 1921, Francis P. Hamilton launches the first Indianapolis radio station.
 The first studio was in Hamilton’s garage on North Alabama Street.
 Mayor Samuel “Lew” Shank spoke on the air for the first broadcast of WLK.
-(Photo: State of Indiana)
+(Source: Hoosier History Highlights from the Indiana Department of Administration; Photo: State of Indiana)